hsp-panda/grasping-benchmarks-panda/README.md

 6. Install the dependencies of the algorithm you want to benchmark.
 You can follow the instructions provided by the authors of each algorithm.
 The currently supported algorithms are:
   - **Dexnet**:You need to install [gqcnn](https://berkeleyautomation.github.io/gqcnn/)
   - **GPD**: Follow [gpd](https://github.com/atenpas/gpd)
-  - **Superquadric-based grasp planner**: Follow [superquadric-lib](https://github.com/robotology/superquadric-lib).
+  - **Superquadrics-based grasp planner**: Follow [superquadric-lib](https://github.com/robotology/superquadric-lib).
 Note that you need to compile the python bindings.

+7. You need to move and compile the [grasping-benchmarks-panda/panda_simple_grasp_service](./panda_simple_grasp_service) catkin package in a different catkin workspace, based on python2 and with [MoveIt](http://docs.ros.org/melodic/api/moveit_tutorials/html/index.html) installed.
+Copy also the [panda_grasp_srv](./panda_grasp_srv) in this different catkin workspace.

+    **THE ONLY REASON WHY THE PACKAGE [panda_simple_grasp_service](./panda_simple_grasp_service) IS PLACED INSIDE THE grasping-benchmarks-panda IS THAT I DID NOT KNOW WHERE ELSE TO PUT IT ON GITHUB :) ONCE YOU WILL CREATE A DEDICATED REPOSITORY ON GITHUB FOR THE PANDA CONTROL FILES, YOU MAY CONSIDER TO MOVE panda_simple_grasp_service THERE**.

-7. Build the catkin workspace:
+8. Build the catkin workspace:
   ```bash
   $ cd ~/catkin_ws
   # Set -DGPD_ROS=ON if you want to benchmark GPD